Get ready to add this delicious ginger lemon & honey tea drink to your morning self-care rituals.

 While the ginger and turmeric seep their nutrients and pass it to the water, you can keep the lemon uncut and just add it at the end to have the freshest and largest amount of antioxidant activity possible.

-To get the most out of your homemade ginger lemon honey tea detox, follow the instructions above.
+To get the most out of your homemade ginger lemon & honey tea, follow the instructions above.

-Each one of the ingredients in this immune support and detox tea has been chosen for their remarkable nutrients, vitamins, and minerals and the health benefits associated with them.
+Each one of the ingredients in this immune support tea has been chosen for their remarkable nutrients, vitamins, and minerals and the health benefits associated with them.

 Let’s take a closer look at these powerful, but simple, kitchen staples: ginger, lemon, honey, turmeric, and black pepper.